Payoneer-Escrow/payoneer-escrow-csharp-dotnet/README.md

 /**
  * Some of the resource endpoints support Create/Update POST operations, and
  * this client aims to support those as well.
 POST operations use the
- * Newtonsoft.Json package to serialize objects as JSON.
-You can pass your POST
+ * Newtonsoft.Json package to serialize objects as a JSON string.
+You can pass
- * data as a Dictionary, JObject, or even an anonymous object.
+ * your POST data as a Dictionary, JObject, or even an anonymous object.
+These
+ * objects are serialized in PayoneerEscrow.Api.Resource.Resource.
  */

 /**